Qian Yuanguan: As King of Wuyue

-Later in 937, Emperor Gaozu created Qian Yuanguan the King of Wuyue.
+In November 937, Emperor Gaozu created Qian Yuanguan the King of Wuyue.
 Qian Yuanguan thereafter took on the same royal trappings that his father did as King of Wuyue.
 He created his son Qian Hongzun as his heir, and made Cao Zhongda, Shen Song, and Pi Guangye his chancellors.

-In 939, Qian Yuanguan's wife Lady Ma died.
+In November 939, Qian Yuanguan's wife Lady Ma died.

 In 940, Wang Xi the Prince of Min was having a major dispute with his younger brother Wang Yanzheng the prefect of Jian Prefecture (建州, in modern Nanping, Fujian) that developed into a military conflict.
 Wang Xi sent an army to put Jian Prefecture under siege, and Wang Yanzheng sought aid from Wuyue.
 Despite the advice of the chancellor Lin Ding against such intervention on Wang Yanzheng's behalf, Qian Yuanguan nevertheless sent a 40,000-men army under Yang Renquan and Xue Wanzhong (薛萬忠) to aid Wang Yanzheng.
 By the time that they reached Jian Prefecture, Wang Yanzheng had already repelled Wang Xi's attack, and he sent the Wuyue army gifts, requesting that they withdraw.
 Yang and Xue refused and instead pitched camp near the city.
 In fear, Wang Yanzheng turned around and sought aid from Wang Xi.
 Wang Xi sent his nephew Wang Jiye (王繼業) to aid Wang Yanzheng and had his army cut off the food supply path of the Wuyue army.
 Wang Yanzheng then attacked the Wuyue army, defeating them, forcing Yang and Xue to flee.
 Later in the year, Emperor Gaozu gave Qian Yuanguan the greater titles of generalissimo of all armies (天下兵馬都元帥, Tianxia Bingma Du Yuanshuai) as well as Shangshu Ling (尚書令).

-In 941, a major fire burned down much of the Wuyue palace and treasury.
+In August 941, a major fire burned down much of the Wuyue palace and treasury.
 As a result of trauma from the fire, it was said that Qian Yuanguan lost his mental wellness.
 The officials of Wuyue's northern neighbor Southern Tang — i.e., the former Wu, which had been taken over by its regent Xu Zhigao, who took the throne as Southern Tang's Emperor Liezu — all encouraged the Southern Tang emperor to attack and conquer Wuyue.
 The Southern Tang emperor, however, did not want to take advantage of Wuyue and instead sent emissaries to wish Qian Yuanguan recovery and also to give gifts.

 Apparently, in addition to his mental wellness, Qian Yuanguan's physical wellness also took an immediate downturn.
 He entrusted his son Qian Hongzuo (Qian Hongzun having died in 940) to his official Zhang De'an (章德安), and then died.
 Qian Hongzuo thereafter took the throne and was created the King of Wuyue by Emperor Gaozu.